jjossie/cse212-data-structures/1-stacks.md

 ![stack 2](images/sample_stack_1.png)

 > **Note**: while, in Python, you could perform other operations to add data to this list, such as `.insert()` or simply accessing an index like `sample_stack[1] = "Y"` to alter data, this defeats the purpose of a stack.
-Not only does this ruin the integrity of the data structure, it also means we lose the performance benefit stacks have over lists (we'll talk about this more later).
+Not only does this ruin the integrity of the data structure, it also means we lose the performance benefit stacks have over lists.
 So basically, even though you *could*, don't.

 ### Pop